 If you’re a light sleeper or just want ultra silence, then I’d also pack a small bag of earplugs.
 Herschel Supply Company has a 3-pack in disposable pouches for $5.99.
 These are also great for sleeping once you get to your destination.
 You never know how thin the walls are.
 During our trip to Rome last year we failed to realize our Airbnb was right below a music school when booking.
 Needless to stay, ear plugs came in handy.

 Another backpack must-have is lip balm.
 I personally love Kiehl’s Lip Balm #1 because it’s formulated with Squalanea, Lanolin, Wheat Germ Oil and Vitamin E. It will keep your lips feeling nourished at any altitude.
 I keep a tube in both my carry on and toiletry bag.

 A travel tip I picked up from an eye doctor to combat dry eyes is to use artificial tears, 1 drop in both eyes every hour.
 It’s also helpful to avoid contacts and makeup as both can cause irritation in the recycled dry air.
 Refresh Optive Preservative-Free Eye Drops are highly recommended in flight.

 This may come as an obvious but you’d be surprised at what you’re likely to miss, especially if packing the night before your flight.
 I’ll just put it out there – don’t forget your passport and any other documents you may need!
 Some destinations require a negative COVID-19 test in-hand, so be prepared to provide as necessary.
 Do your research now more than ever on what is required of the airports you are flying in and out of.

 I typically carry minimal cash and mainly only use it for tips so credit cards are my currency.
 I always call my bank, before I leave, to provide upcoming travel dates, preventing disruptions or transaction issues.
-I also recommend finding out if your bank has domestic or international partners in the destination you’re headed.
+In addition, I recommend finding out if your bank has domestic or international partners in the destination you’re headed.